-ITHL acts as literary agent to over 320 leading authors of adult, y/a and juvenile literature.
-New authors and titles represented by ITHL can be found in our yearly catalogues, published separately for adults and children/young adults.
+IIHL acts as literary agent to over 320 leading authors of adult, y/a and juvenile literature.
+New authors and titles represented by IIHL can be found in our yearly catalogues, published separately for adults and children/young adults.
 Catalogues include synopses, biographies and information on titles already published abroad.
-Negotiations and contracts for titles represented by ITHL must be conducted through the Institute or its authorized representatives abroad.
-In certain cases, ITHL acts only as agent, in others it holds translation rights.
-For titles not yet translated into the required language, publishers may select their own translator, subject to approval by ITHL.
+Negotiations and contracts for titles represented by IIHL must be conducted through the Institute or its authorized representatives abroad.
+In certain cases, IIHL acts only as agent, in others it holds translation rights.
+For titles not yet translated into the required language, publishers may select their own translator, subject to approval by IIHL.
 It is of primary concern to us to maintain a high standard of translation; where possible, we help assess new translators.

 Modern Hebrew Literature

-This quality English-language literary journal is now being relaunched as an e-magazine, published twice a year by ITHL.
+This quality English-language literary journal will be soon relaunched as an e-magazine, published twice a year by ITHL.
 Its purpose is to help the foreign reader keep abreast of Israel's busy literary scene.
-Each issue includes excerpts of new fiction, articles of general interest, interviews with authors, poetry, and reviews of new books in Hebrew.
+Each issue will include excerpts of new fiction, articles of general interest, interviews with authors, poetry, and reviews of new books in Hebrew.

-Our Bibliographic Center lists about 490 anthologies of Hebrew literature in 41 languages.
+Our Bibliographic Center lists over 500 anthologies of Hebrew literature in 41 languages.
 In some cases, we initiate the project; in others, publishers approach us with a project of their own.
 In all cases, ITHL offers translation, editorial and/or financial support.
 If required, we also assist in the selection of material.

 Catalogues of new adult titles are published twice a year, in Spring and in the Fall.
 A catalogue of new y/a and children's books is published once a year, in Spring.

 Established 35 years ago, our one-of-a-kind database lists all translations of Hebrew literature into foreign languages, and is an invaluable resource for publishers and researchers.
 It includes: